-Make an effort
+Make an effort for deeper friendships

 I’ve found that the more people you try to make plans with, the harder it can be to organise something that suits everyone.
 With my group of friends, we know that we all have different commitments so we don’t expect each other to be able to do everything.
 If you can make it, great.
 If not, no hard feelings.

 Show up when things are great and show up when things aren’t so great.
 It can be easy to choose not to help your friend through a rough patch, we all have things going on.
 The best way for me to show up for someone going through something is to think about how I would like my friends to show up for me in the same situation.
 Whether that’s just my company, financial support, running errands and doing chores or dropping off some prepared meals.